From rats to yellow tomatoes: the new EU business model

 It employs nearly 100 people and generates annual revenue of nearly 12 million euros, including sales of electricity and more than 450 tonnes of tomatoes.

-ING bank, in a report in May, says the financial community must embrace the change from “take, make and waste” to “reduce, reuse and recycle” and analyze which business models will triumph.
+ING bank, in a report in May, says the financial community must embrace the change from “take, make and waste” to “reduce, reuse and recycle” and analyse which business models will triumph.

 The shift in attitude is striking.